 This bag would be considered an advanced project, but as always, we’ve included detailed step-by-step instructions and lots of helpful photos.
 Read through the tutorial a couple of times before you start, and we know you can do it!

 Our thanks to Renaissance Ribbons for providing the ribbons for this project.
-The rich chocolate and turquoise palette we chose is just one of the dozens of options available.
+The rich chocolate and turquoise palette we chose is just one of the hundreds of options available.

-Some of our other favorites, which would also make wonderful bag accents (and more!), include these beauties below.
-Browse Renaissance Ribbons for all these and many more options.
+Some of our other favorites, which would also make wonderful bag accents (and more!), include the beauties featured below.
+Browse Renaissance Ribbons for all the latest options.

 The shoulder strap is detachable so you can quickly clip the swivel hooks off the rectangle rings and carry the tote with the double handles.
 As noted below, our strap finishes at approximately 39″, which is a standard length.
 It is not an adjustable strap, so test this length to make sure it is the best fit for you.